ruialexrib/Programatica.AspNetCore31AppSkeleton/README.md

 ##### Docker-compose

 The following docker-compose will create 3 new containers: mysql database, phpmyadmin and asp.net core app.
-You can try in your browser @ http://localhost:8090
+You can try the app in your browser: http://localhost:8090 and phpmyadmin in http://localhost:8091
 ```
 # compose containers and run in dettached mode
 docker-compose up -d